BA in Art

 All art majors must complete a minimum of 12 credit hours of MU art coursework numbered 2000 or above.
 In addition, 9 hours of Art History and Archaeology courses, including two 3-hour classes numbered 2000 or above, are required.

-Starting Fall 2015, all students wishing to pursue a BA or BFA degree in art will need to pass the Art Department BA/BFA Portfolio Review.
-A student will need to have completed six (6) courses in art before submitting a portfolio for either the BA or BFA.
-Those courses are ART_GNRL 1030, ART_GNRL 1040, ART_DRAW 1050; then three of the following courses: ART_CERM 2100, ART_DRAW 2200, ART_FIBR 2300, ART_GRDN 2410, ART_PNT 2500, ART_PNT 2510, ART_PHOT 2600, ART_PRNT 2700, ART_SCUL 2800.
-For more detailed information on the portfolio, please refer to the Art Department website.
+Starting Fall 2015, all students wishing to pursue a BA or BFA degree in art will need to pass the Art program BA/BFA Portfolio Review.
+A student will need to have completed six (6) courses in art before submitting a portfolio (it is acceptable to be enrolled in the last class(es) the semester the portfolio is submitted) for either the BA or BFA.
+The courses are ART_GNRL 1030, ART_GNRL 1040, ART_DRAW 1050 and three studio art courses at the 2000 level.
+For more detailed information on the portfolio, please refer to the School of Visual Studies website.

 |Major core requirements|